AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 In addition, the following assumptions need to be addressed when using SPARK on only part of a program:

+* Private types whose full view is not analyzed, yet are used in SPARK code, need to comply with the implicit or explicit contracts used by GNATprove to analyze references to these types.
+This concerns private types and private type extensions declared in a package with a ``pragma SPARK_Mode (Off);`` in its private type.

+  The (explicit or implicit) type contract to check is made up of:

+  * :ref:`Default Initial Condition` (explicit or implicit, no runtime error shall occur during default initialization of an object of this type unless its default initial condition does not refer to the current type instance or only refers to its discriminants and it evaluates to False)

+  * Ownership annotations (implicit, if a type is not annotated with Ownership, copying it around shall not create visible aliasing and if it is not annotated with Needs_Reclamation, its finalization shall not leak resources or memory).

 * Subprograms that are not analyzed, yet are called from SPARK code, need to comply with the implicit or explicit contracts used by GNATprove to analyze